-The man-made idea of a prominent head Pastor comes from a desire of people to have someone revered to bring them to God who is specially trained to be in charge of the affairs within a named denominational building called 'church.'
+The man-made idea of a prominent head Pastor comes from a desire of people to have someone revered to bring them to God who has been trained to be in charge of the affairs within a named denominational building called 'church.'

 Now two men remained in the camp; the name of one was Eldad and the name of the second was Medad, and the spirit rested upon them.
 They were among those written, but they did not go out to the tent, but prophesied in the camp.
 The lad ran and told Moses, saying, "Eldad and Medad are prophesying in the camp!"
 Joshua the son of Nun, Moses' servant from his youth, answered and said, Moses, my master, imprison them!"

 These verses here give an example of Moses opposing hierarchical or special positions that would suppress all of God’s people from using their gifting to only those deemed to be specially qualified.

 I wrote to the assembly, but Diotrephes, who loves to be first among them, doesn't accept what we say.
 Therefore, if I come, I will call attention to his deeds which he does, unjustly accusing us with wicked words.
 Not content with this, neither does he himself receive the brothers, and those who would, he forbids and throws out of the assembly. – 3 John 1:9-10

 But this you have, that you hate the works of the Nicolaitans, which I also hate. – Revelation 2:6